lsst-sitcom/sitcomtn-081/index.md

 ## Abstract

-This technote contains describes oscillations seen in the M1M3 cell hardpoint forces, these events are particularly important to understand in order to verify that it is safe to put glass on the M1M3 mirror cell.
+This technote describes oscillations seen in the M1M3 cell hardpoint forces, these events are particularly important to understand in order to certify that the glass was safely installed on the M1M3 mirror cell, it's important to verify any vibrations that could potentially damage the mirror.
 In this technote we discuss a few types of oscillations:
 1. Oscillations During Slews
     - identification of events: [SITCOMTN_81_identify_oscillations_during_slew](https://github.com/lsst-sitcom/notebooks_vandv/blob/6309fee1fd026f1dbbafd5f64ffa503aa45560e4/notebooks/tel_and_site/subsys_req_ver/m1m3/SITCOMTN_81_identify_oscillations_during_slew.ipynb)